 Blue Hill Meteorological Observatory Climate Data

 Extensive work is in progress to transfer over 135 years of primary daily data observations including maximum and minimum temperature, precipitation, snowfall, snow cover, wind speed, sunshine and other parameters.
-This process will fill gaps and remove inconsistencies in the existing data base and begin the process of digitizing data that has never been tabulated before.
+This process will fill gaps and remove inconsistencies in the existing database and begin the process of digitizing data that has never been tabulated before.
 The objective is to generate the best possible collection of BHO daily climate data to support ongoing and future climate research projects.
-Below are samples of quality-controlled daily data recorded at Blue Hill that are currently available on-line to everyone.
-Expanded files are also available below for members who are logged in.
-As additional data sets are processed, they will be made available to Observatory members or researchers here or on request.
+All data files require acceptance of the Observatory's Data Use & Privacy Policy prior to download.
+Expanded member files with longer historical records are also available below.
+As additional datasets are processed, they will be made available to Observatory members or researchers here or on request.

 Temperature